-The club’s logo depicted an American Indian since 1995 and Frölunda HC used to called the Frölunda Indians.
+The club’s logo depicted an American Indian since 1995 and Frölunda HC used to be called the Frölunda Indians.
 During successful years for the club in the 1960s, fans started to nickname it the Wild West but didn’t want to be associated with cowboys or firearms.

 The new logo withdrawn two days after its official release

 On February 3, Frölunda HC organized a live broadcast to reveal the new logo design.

 Changing a brand identity and bringing a more modern look can often raise discontent among critical supporters who see the club’s history vanishing.

 As expected, the debate has been intense among fans but “Frölunda HC was prepared for a new club brand to create sharp reactions”, the club said in a statement.
 It created “intense debate on media and on social media platforms”, which, for the club, “testifies to an enormous commitment for Frölunda HC”.